staab/js-allonge/README.md

 - For November 13th - [Chapter 11](https://leanpub.com/javascript-allonge/read#redecorating) and [Chapter 12](https://leanpub.com/javascript-allonge/read#leanpub-auto-recipes-for-new-ideas)
 - For November 20th, TBD

 We'll meet at 7-8:30 PM every Thursday night October 9th - November 20th.
-We'll be meeting at the Moscowork space on 3rd Street.
+We'll be meeting at the MosCoWork space on 3rd Street.
 Admission to the group is free, but you won't be admitted if you don't sign up before the second meeting.
-Check out the official page [here](https://moscowork.com/javascript-allonge/)
+Check out the official page [here](https://moscowork.com/javascript-allonge/).

+#### Participants

+Here's everyone who has confirmed with me that they'll be there.
+If you don't see your name here, and you think it should be, drop me an email!

+- Jon Feusi
+- Chris Walker
+- Austin Storm
+- Jon Burnett